This gift card offers a charitable fix to holiday gifts no one wants

 TisBest sells universally accepted charity gift cards online.
 Each offering is customizable by amount and appearance–you can add a family photo, say, or perhaps a corporate logo–and delivered on one of three ways: email, printable format, or an actual plastic card that ships the same day it’s ordered.

-“The story I always say when people were coming across the prairie and you gave someone a wooden spoon, it made a lot of sense,” says Marks.
-“When you’re talking about, like, Menlo Park and you give someone a wooden spoon for their kitchen, it probably doesn’t make a lot of sense and yet we continue to do it.”
+“When people were coming across the prairie and you gave someone a wooden spoon, it made a lot of sense,” says Marks.
+“When you’re talking about, say, Menlo Park and you give someone a wooden spoon for their kitchen, it probably doesn’t make a lot of sense and yet we continue to do it.”

 Since launching in 2007, TisBest has been persuading more people to chose a socially good alternative.
 Last year, the company channeled an estimated $2.3 million to different charities.
 Total sales volume is expected to growing another 20% this year.